 The first years in elementary school are critical to power-up your child’s reading skills.
+Attending school regularly supports your child’s ability to read, starting as early as kindergarten.
 You can help build your child’s reading potential and future school success, making a ReadStrong reader.

 - Ask your child’s teacher about your child’s reading and how to help.